 Vanessa Dion Fletcher is a Lenape and Potawatomi neurodiverse Artist.
 She graduated from The School of the Art Institute of Chicago in 2016 with an MFA in performance and York University in 2009 with a Bachelor of Fine Arts.
-She has exhibited across Canada and the US, at Art Mur in Montreal, Eastern Edge Gallery Newfoundland, The Queer Arts Festival Vancouver, Satellite Art show Miami.
+She has exhibited across Canada and the US, at Art Mur Montreal, Eastern Edge Gallery Newfoundland, The Queer Arts Festival Vancouver, Satellite Art show Miami.
 Her work is in the Indigenous Art Centre, Joan Flasch Artist Book collection, Vtape, Seneca College, and the Archives of American Art.
 In 2019 Vanessa is supported by the City of Toronto Indigenous partnerships fund to be Artist in residence at OCAD University, Agnes Etherington Art Centre Queen Univerity and Ontario Institute for Studies in Education.

 I employ porcupine quills, Wampum belts, and menstrual blood to reveal the complexities of what defines a body physically and culturally.
 Reflecting on an indigenous feminist body with a neurodiverse mind I create art using composite media, primarily working in performance, textiles, video.

 I look for knowledge embedded in materials and techniques.
 Embodiment and visual art allow a reprieve from the colonialism and ableism of English.
 My interest in communication comes from my lack of access to my indigenous languages (Potawatomi and Lenape) and as a person living with a learning disability caused by issues with short-term memory.
 This perspective of language and communication is fractured and politicized.
-Honoring that my body and mind are not separate I address the socio-political representations and implications of menstruation, reproduction and the biological body.
+Honouring that my body and mind are not separate I address the socio-political representations and implications of menstruation, reproduction and the biological body.